 From India, Kannur

-I remember in '80s the Accounting Standard concerning making a provision in the Final Accounts in the books of the Cos gained importance following the 'Actuarial valuation mode' in accordance with the Accounting Standards as prescribed by the CA apex body made it compulsory to adhere to ASs.
-Till then employers followed actual computation on 'accrual' basis making incremental provisions in the accounts every year.
-Which even now I strongly feel a logical method for making a provision for liability or contributing to the Gratuity Fund managed by institutions such as LIC.
+In the 1980s, the Accounting Standard concerning making a provision in the Final Accounts in the books of the Companies gained importance following the 'Actuarial valuation mode' in accordance with the Accounting Standards as prescribed by the apex body of Chartered Accountants (CA), making it compulsory to adhere to Accounting Standards.
+Until then, employers followed actual computation on an 'accrual' basis, making incremental provisions in the accounts every year.
+Even now, I strongly feel that it is a logical method for making a provision for liability or contributing to the Gratuity Fund managed by institutions such as LIC.

 From India, Bangalore